 Set up the Deep Security firewall

-Deep Security Firewall is a highly flexible firewall that you can configure to be restrictive or permissive.
-Like the Intrusion Prevention
+The Deep Security Firewall is a highly flexible firewall that you can configure to be restrictive or permissive.
+Like the Intrusion Prevention and Web Reputation modules, the Firewall module can also be run in two modes: Inline or Tap.
+It is recommended that you test your firewall rules in Tap mode and then switch to Inline mode when everything is working correctly.

 The configuration and administration of your firewall must be performed carefully and there is no one set of rules that fits all environments.
 Make sure you understand the firewall rule actions and rule priorities before creating your rules and proceed with extra caution when creating Allow rules because they implicitly deny everything else not defined.